What are Probiotics?

 SPECIES: ‘Species’ refers to a type of microorganism existing within a genus or family.
 For example, acidophilus is the name of a species within the Lactobacillus genus.

 STRAIN: A probiotic ‘strain’ is a genetic variant or subtype of a species.
 Different probiotic supplements contain different strains, which may be classified under the same species and genus.
 However, one acidophilus is not equal to another acidophilus.
 It’s the strain level that matters when you choose a probiotic in order to help with a specific health condition.
-If you're looking to take a probiotic, make sure to look out for robust, well researched strains when choosing the right for you.
+If you're looking to take a probiotic, make sure to look out for robust, well researched strains when choosing the right one for you.

 Diagram to explain strain break down